US stocks shake off a wobbly start and end mostly higher Friday

 Uncertainty over whether Uncle Sam will provide more support for the economy was overshadowing solid earnings reports from big companies.
 While many have reported profits for the summer that took a hit from the coronavirus-caused recession, their results have been mostly not as bad as feared.

 Some companies' results didn't live up to Wall Street's expectations.
-American Express was down 3.4% and chipmaker Intel sank 10.9%, the biggest decline in the S&P 500.
+American Express fell 3.6% and chipmaker Intel sank 10.6%, the biggest decline in the S&P 500, after reporting weakness in its data center business.
+Intel’s drop helped pull the Dow into the red.

 Treasury yields dipped but remain near their highest levels since June.
 The 10-year Treasury yield slipped to 0.84% from 0.87% late Thursday.